yrajm1997/Adv-Coding-Ast-6/README.md

 #### Deliverables:
 - **AppConfig.java**: A configuration class that defines `Product` beans.
 - **App.java**: The main application class that uses Spring to manage the `Product` beans.
+- Take screenshots of commands executed and put it inside SubmissionImages folder

 #### Expected Outcome:
 When the application is run, it should output the `Product` objects created by Spring, similar to the original approach, but now managed by Spring's IoC container.